-As well as providing services for an array of alcohol licensing matters we can also advise you on other regulatory requirements, such as:
+As well as providing services for an array of alcohol licensing matters, we can also advise you on other regulatory requirements.

 A premises licence is necessary if you want to provide licensable activities to members of the public.
 In addition, if one of those licensable activities is the supply of alcohol, you will also need a personal licence.

 Any person over the age of 18 years, who possesses an accredited licensing qualification, who has not forfeited a personal licence within five years prior to making an application for a personal licence and has not been convicted of any relevant or foreign offence.

 An application must be made to the Licensing Authority which covers the area in which you reside together with the supporting documentation and the appropriate fee.
 A copy of the application and documentation must also be served on the relevant police authority.

 A personal licence lasts for ten years and must be renewed if you still require it.

 Not necessarily, it will depend on the nature of the conviction, the punishment imposed and whether you have any other convictions.
 We would suggest that you speak with one of our team if you are being prosecuted or have been found guilty of a criminal conviction.